 The main accommodation is dorm rooms, with six or eight backpackers sharing a room, with air-con and an ensuite toilet and shower.
 There are mixed dorms and rooms exclusively for girls, although these get booked up quickly.
-The bunk beds are extra wide and freshly made every day.
-Custom-built lockers are designed to fit the mother of all backpacks, so even if you brought the kitchen sink, it can be safely locked away.
-Private rooms can be very large but those closest to reception and the bar are not the quietest.
+The bunk beds are extra wide, with deep mattresses, and freshly made every day.
+Beds have their own lights and sockets and custom-built lockers are designed to fit the mother of all backpacks, so even if you brought the kitchen sink, it can be safely locked away.
+Private rooms can be very large, though we weren’t able to check on these the last time we visited.

 Eighty8 is popular with younger backpackers, who appreciate the regular parties with guest DJs and $1 draft beer.
 Solo travellers will find plenty of people to hook up with and there's usually someone around the pool who might fancy a chat.
 The relaxed and friendly vibe means that some guests don't move on as quickly as they planned, finding there's more to do in Phnom Penh than they first thought.